 International Economics and Business

 Those students wishing to pursue a career in International Economics or business should combine the study of a particular country and language with a background in Economics.
-If students are majoring in Economics and minoring in a language, they should take ECON 251, ECON 256, or ECON 265 as their elective 200-level course and ECON 452 as their elective 400-level course.
-Students majoring in a language and minoring in Economics should take ECON 251, ECON 256 and/or ECON 265, in addition to ECON 240.
-In addition, students are encouraged to study abroad and to complete an internship either abroad or with a company engaged in international trade.
+If students are majoring in Economics or Business and minoring in a language, they should take ECON 251 and ECON 256 as their elective 200-level course and ECON 451 or ECON 452 as their elective 400-level course.
+Students majoring in a language and minoring in Economics should take ECON 251 and ECON 256 and/or ECON 265, in addition to ECON 240.
+In addition, students are encouraged to study abroad and to complete an internship (ECON 530) either abroad or with a company engaged in international trade.
 Students may also select a double major in these two disciplines.
-For an example of language courses that complement a Managerial Economics track major or Economics minor, see the course of study described in the “German” section of this Bulletin.
+For an example of language courses that complement a Business major or Economics minor, see the course of study described in the “Arabic,” “Chinese,” “French,” “German,” and ‘Spanish” sections of this Bulletin.

 Those students intending to pursue graduate study in economics or business should note that these graduate programs usually require a high performance in Economics courses and a thorough understanding of mathematics and quantitative methods.
 For graduate study in Economics, the recommended minimum is mathematics courses through linear algebra.
 Proficiency in a second language may also be required.
 Courses in Political Science may be required for admission to some of the special graduate programs, such as those in city planning and urban affairs.

 To see the courses offered in this department or program, please use the “Course Search” link from the menu at the right of this page.